oracle/python-cx_Oracle/doc/src/connection.rst

 .. attribute:: Connection.encoding

-   This read-only attribute returns the IANA character set name of the character set in use by the Oracle client.
+   This read-only attribute returns the IANA character set name of the character set in use by the Oracle client for regular strings.

    .. note::

-      This attribute is an extension to the DB API definition and is only available in Python 2.x when not built in unicode mode.
+      This attribute is an extension to the DB API definition.

 .. method:: Connection.enq(name, options, msgproperties, payload)